major/rhel7stig-sphinx/doc/source/medium.rst

 Note: The output lines of the command are duplicated to cover both 32-bit and 64-bit architectures.
 Only the line appropriate for the system architecture must be present.

-# grep -i delete_module /etc/audit/audit.rules
+# grep -iw delete_module /etc/audit/audit.rules

 If the command does not return the following output (appropriate to the architecture), this is a finding.